This information was adapted from the National Eye Institute to help patients and their families search for general information.

 Glaucoma treatments include medicines, laser trabeculoplasty, conventional surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

 As with laser surgery, conventional surgery is performed on one eye at a time.
-Usually the operations are four to six weeks apart.
+Usually, the operations are four to six weeks apart.
 Conventional surgery is about 60 to 80 percent effective at lowering eye pressure.
 If the new drainage opening narrows, a second operation may be needed.
 Conventional surgery works best if you have not had previous eye surgery, such as a cataract operation.

 In some instances, your vision may not be as good as it was before conventional surgery.
-Conventional surgery can cause side effects, including cataract, problems with the cornea, and inflammation or infection inside the eye.
+Conventional surgery can cause side effects, including cataracts, problems with the cornea, and inflammation or infection inside the eye.
 The buildup of fluid in the back of the eye may cause some patients to see shadows in their vision.
 If you have any of these problems, tell your doctor so a treatment plan can be developed.

 Conventional surgery makes a new opening for the fluid to leave the eye.